tengznaim/dinosaur-game-ai/README.md

 If you'd like to run the `get_training_data.py` script and create your own training data, do the following:

-1. Open chrome://dino/ (make sure it's in full browser and on your main display)
+1. Open [chrome://dino/](chrome://dino/) (make sure it's in full browser and on your main display)
 2. Run the script.
 3. Press space when you're ready to start the game.
 4. Play the game (try to press keys only when necessary to obtain more accurate screenshots since it's dependent on your action)
 5. Once the game is over, press escape to stop the script (you may need to manually remove excess images that are of the game over screen)
 6. Train the neural network by running the `model_training.ipynb` notebook.

-> To have enough space for the dinosaur to jump based on the 400x400px image, the earliest should be when the cactus/bird is at the end of the screenshot and the latest should be when the cactus/bird is to the left of the screenshot.
-Clean and filter the images accordingly.
+> Screenshots can sometimes be inaccurate and may need manual judgement to filter out those that might not benefit the model.

 ### Playing with the AI